updated

 I make a trip into town each week and can usually bring people along.

-I like to keep things clean around the property and ask that people leave the space as good or better than when they arrived.
+I ask that people leave the space as good or better than when they arrived.

 I've found most people that have come here use drugs/alcohol to escape problems, rather than for occasional enjoyment purposes or raising awareness.
 So, in most groups the policy is: